QuentinRa/blog.quentinra.dev/special/toolbox/website/checkers.md

 [Go back](..)

-If you're looking for extension to become more anonymous or simply extensions that telling you if a website is dangerous, then you're in the right place.
+If you're looking for an extension to become more anonymous or simply extensions that telling you if a website is dangerous, then you're in the right place.

 Here are some extensions you can use to check if a website seems legit (based on the users' feedback)